Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 ● An application can only be submitted to SS between Jan 1st and March 31st.

-Good News: SS's sign up rules when using the GEP are now less complicated.
-Part B starting Jan 2023 will be effective the first of the month after applying.
+SS's sign-up rules, as of Jan 2023< when using the GEP are no longer as complicated.
+Part B's effective date will now be the first of the month after applying.

 [Individuals no longer have to wait for Part B's coverage to start July 1st]